If, as we’ve been telling you, content is king, why would pruning website content become a priority? We’re glad you asked!

 - Combine that content with other existing content and turn it into a landing page or a downloadable asset

-If you have never retired or pruned content from your site, a part of your strategy is using Google Analytics to see the Top 100 pages on your site over the previous three years.
+If you have never retired or practiced pruning website content, a part of your strategy is using Google Analytics to see the Top 100 pages on your site over the previous three years.
 Look at which of those pages are blog posts and see what percentage of site visits those posts add up to.

 Say you get to page 75 and every blog post beyond that is only .5% of your site’s traffic.
 That’s a good indicator that the blog post beyond that number should be looked at for possible retirement/pruning/recycling/reusing.
 However if a post is in pages 75-100 and holds a good rank for keywords in your library, we don’t recommend removing it.
 In that case, you could update a post to improve the keyword’s position so that it retains more value.